m-tse/qmk_firmware/docs/README.md

 Run `docker build . -t mtseqmk:mtseqmk` to build my custom docker image.

+Manually launch the Docker Desktop App if not already running.

 run `./compile_docker.sh`
 This should have created a file called `handwired_dactyl_manuform_5x6_my_keymap.hex` at the root.